pikender/souploaf.github.io/resume.md

 *Application Architect, Team Lead, Developer, Code Reviewer / Elixir*

+- Micro-services architecture with 10+ services interacting over REST APIs helping with data ingestion and distribution.
+It is managed using kubernetes with docker, consul for service discovery and Keycloak/Auth0 for authentication/authorization
 - Write Technical Design Document for components and features
 - Worked on solution design of seamless data integration to products from the centralised data store